kasperg3971/github-tutorial/README.md

 ## Git vs. GitHub
 * Git is a code language
 * Github is a website to store code and work
+* Git is a language we use for github

 ---